JoinCODED/WS-Dart-M7-Functions/01_functions/15_firstWhere.md

-The `firstWhere` method is used to find an element within a list and it works just like `where`, but it will only return the first element that matches the condition:
+The `firstWhere` method is used to find an element within a list, and it works just like `where`, but it only returns the first element that matches the condition:

 ```dart
 void main() {